tkcthulhu/The-Chronicling-of-the-Code/blog.md

 ***What is something about you that can only be learned by reading this blog?***

-> Something you will only learn about me on this blog is that I think Tim Henson is the most technically proficient guitarist to ever live.
+> That I think Tim Henson is the most technically proficient guitarist to ever live.

 >![Tim Henson](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcSfo9PACx-E9qfbAZUN325IUBHrHnKUi2gOTw&usqp=CAU)